 Tired of working on the walls and looking for a distraction, I turned my attention to the shed floor.
 Just to test how hard it would be to remove the floor I took a few swings at it.
 The sledgehammer didn’t even begin to crack it, and the floor felt very solid.
 I dug down the side of the floor to see how thick the concrete was, and it turned out to be almost 10 inches thick.
 Why?
 Who knows.
 It was apparent that a sledgehammer was no longer going to get this project done, so it was time to save up some money and buy a demolition hammer.
 Forward in time a couple of months to late March 2018.

 On a side note, I bought the demoliton hammer in the pictures at Harbor Freight.
 I don’t tend to buy power tools at Harbor Freight just because I believe in buying quality tools when possible, and I have had a couple of bad experiences with cheaper power tools.
 This Bauer brand demolition hammer, however, has performed outstandingly.
 It got me through a lot of this project, even though it was technically too small for this thickness of concrete, plus 80 square feet of bathroom floor in another house I was working on, AND a 110 square foot concrete patio.
 It has done everything I’ve asked of it with no problems, so I whole-heartedly recommend them if, like me, you can’t justify the cost of one of the more expensive brands.
-This was less than half the price of a similar name-brand tool (about $300.)
+This was only about $300, which was less than half the price of a similar name-brand tool.
 Back to the project…

 I tested the new demolition hammer on a section of the thick floor, and this small section took about 10 minutes: